Atrix256/RandomCode/WebGLPBR/Readme.txt

 * drop down menu for texture slots, with one main drop down for "presets" for the materials.
 Yes get rid of untextured shader permutations.

-* add cube, tetrahedron, model to draw object list
+* add a model to the shape drop down list

-* yes make vertex format automating a little better.

 * get normals working and transforming in scenes before doing normal mapping' (get box, tetrahedron, model?)

 * an option to rotate the objects over time (will also help make sure normal transforms work correctly)

-* make wireframe take derivative of uv's to see how wide to be?

 * see if there's any places where you need to use VectorSubtract etc instead of doing it manually?